Used EV Value Estimator

 Factor in Available Tax Credits

-Used EVs may qualify for a federal tax credit of up to $4,000 under current IRS rules, but there are income and price caps.
+Used EVs may qualify for a federal tax credit of up to $4,000 under current IRS rules (Section 25E), but there are income and price caps.
 Check IRS.gov for the latest eligibility requirements, as this can significantly offset the purchase price.

 Battery health is the single biggest factor unique to used EV pricing.
 Most EV batteries degrade about 2-3% per year under normal conditions.
 If the battery falls below 80% capacity, it may no longer qualify for the manufacturer warranty, and the value drops significantly because a replacement battery can cost $5,000 to $15,000 depending on the vehicle.